CERT-Polska/Artemis/README.md

 A modular web reconnaisance tool and vulnerability scanner based on Karton (https://github.com/CERT-Polska/karton).

+Initial version of Artemis has been built in the [KN Cyber](https://kncyber.pl/) science club and is maintained by [CERT Polska](https://cert.pl/).

 **Artemis is experimental software, under active development - use at your own risk.**

 To chat about Artemis, join the Discord server: